 Simply put, GST would be assessed in their place going forward.
 The GST has four different rates: 5, 12, 18, and 28 percent.
 The sort of products or services will determine the exact fee that will be charged.

 According to Notification No. 12/2017, rent for a residential dwelling unit used as a residence is not subject to GST tax.
 It is significant to highlight that only residential housing units used for residential purposes are excluded from this rule; none are used for business, offices, or other purposes.
-As a result, GST on Rent at 18% would be applicable if a residential property was rented for use as an office, showroom, or for any other use other from housing.
+As a result, GST on Rent at 18% would be applicable if a residential property was rented for use as an office, showroom, or for any other use other than housing.
 In addition to the exemption described above, there are a number of other exclusions from paying GST on rent, which are covered in more detail below.

 What are the GST exclusions for rent?